BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 Status check results are √
 ```

-We may see a few warnings (!!), but we're good to procced as long as the overall status check results are good.
+We may see a few warnings (!!), but we're good to proceed as long as the overall status check results are good.

 #### Step 5: Create the Identity Secret